SPIKExyz9/1Click-Guide-gensyn-rl-swarm-node/README.md

 •local PC users:
 http://localhost:3000/

-📝open in your browser. paste  your mail enter the code click login
+📝Open this  link in your browser, paste your email enter the code and click login.

+📝 Go back to the old tab

 •VPS usrs:
-create a new tab than paste this cmd
+open  a new tab than paste this cmd
 ```
 cloudflared tunnel --url http://localhost:3000
 ```
+Then you will see a link like that 👇

-📝 open in your browser. paste  your mail enter the code click login
+📝 Open this  link in your browser, paste your email enter the code and click login.